renebaumann3000/gist_project/README.md

 User are able to upload images to their profile and to the blog articles.

-## Features left to implement (because it's a real life project, these features are really planend):
+## Features left to implement (because it's a real life project, these features are really planend for the next 6-12 months):

 - For sure, the contact form!
 - GDPR related options that allows the user to download the own data